Massive clean-up in Hong Kong after typhoon chaos - AFP

 The monumental task of cleaning up the city began as residents, some in suits and ties, struggled to get back to work on roads that remained blocked by felled trees, mud and debris.

-Bus services were halted and commuters piled onto platforms trying to board infrequent trains after trees fell on overhead power lines.
-Schools will remain closed through Tuesday.
+Schools were closed, bus services halted, and travel disruption saw commuters piling onto platforms trying to board infrequent trains after trees fell on overhead lines.

 Landslides and severe flooding affected some areas, with over 1,500 residents seeking refuge in temporary shelters overnight.